Jole-C/NobasUsefulBits/README.md

-# Nobas Useful Bits
+# Nobas Useful Unity Bits

-A collection of probably useless code snippets I've used in various projects.
-CC0, credit is appreciated.

-## Unity Package:
-A small collection of useful starter scripts and systems.
+A collection of snippets I created to use across Unity games.
+C#

+CC0 but credit is appreciated.